goblinfactory/study-ang2-play-by-play/README.md

 # study-ang2-play-by-play

+***Note: This is not meant to be useful os resource for joe public, it's unfiltered ramblings, and only here because it's easier for me to learn by writing docs, than scriblling with a pen in a notebook. ***

 Small spike  project to test learning angular 2.
 It's a clone of the angular2 getting started project, with the `non-essential-files.txt` removed, and then manually updated while [I follow the play by play of John Papa and Ward Bell on Pluralsight](https://app.pluralsight.com/library/courses/play-by-play-angular-2-quick-start-john-papa-ward-bell/table-of-contents), but using my own examples and code.

 ![John Papa and Ward Bell](docs/two-guys.png)